ythuang0522/ExamGrader/README.md

 - Rerunning grading with different parameters without re-extracting content
 - Testing and debugging without API calls
 - Manually reviewing and adjusting parsed content

+### Jailbreak Detection

+The application includes built-in jailbreak detection to identify potential AI prompt attacks in student answers.
+This feature:
+- Is enabled by default for security
+- Can be disabled using the `--disable-jailbreak-check` option
+- Automatically assigns zero scores to answers containing jailbreak attempts
+- Generates detailed reports explaining why an answer was flagged
+- Helps maintain academic integrity in AI-assisted grading

 ### Rubric Generation